West Wildwood, New Jersey: Local government

-Joseph D. Segrest (Commissioner of Revenue and Finance), all serving terms of office ending December 31, 2024.
+Joseph D. Segrest (Commissioner of Revenue and Finance), all serving concurrent terms of office ending December 31, 2024.

 In June 2019, Cornelius J. Maxwell (who had been serving as Commissioner of Revenue and Finance) resigned from office, citing personal reasons.
 The meeting where Maxwell resigned was the first following the disclosure of ethics fines of nearly $25,000—the largest in state history by the board—that had been assessed by the Local Finance Board against Mayor Fox relating to his actions on behalf of Police Chief Jacqueline Ferentz.
 In November 2019, Amy Korbellis was elected to fill the vacant seat.

 In the same May 2012 election in which the three incumbent commissioners were elected, the voters approved a ballot question shifting elections from May to November, extending the terms of the three elected commissioners by an additional six months, with the next municipal election taking place in November 2016.

 Federal, state and county representation

 West Wildwood is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.